Press release of Sept. 30, 2015

 BENSHEIM/BERGSTRASSE.
 On May 12, 1965, Germany and Israel began their diplomatic relations.
 20 years after the Shoah, the genocide of the Jews of Europe initiated by Germany.
 Not an easy step, especially for Israel.
 But for both countries a historic opportunity for a new beginning.
 Regular state visits should make the partnership sustainable.

-It was made clear last Sunday (September 27, 2015) at an event in the south Hessian town of Bensheim that the rapprochement between Israel and Germany has to do with social and cultural encounters: Many people came together at the Jerusalem Friedensmal in the small district of Hochstädten to establish a collective sign for peace.
+It was made clear last Sunday (September 27, 2015) at an event in the south Hessian town of Bensheim that the rapprochement between Israel and Germany has to do with social and cultural encounters: Many people came together at the Jerusalem Peace Memorial in the small district of Hochstädten to establish a collective sign for peace.
 The initiator, Thomas Zieringer, spoke of an "important meeting of generations and nations."
 The artist and organizer wanted to commemorate a "celebration of life".
 Despite the very serious subject: "After all, it's all about life and that has a lot to do with joy, love, beauty and hope.
-All of this is what the word Yerushalayim on the Stone of Encounter stands for."
+All of this is what the word Yerushalayim on the memorial stone stands for."
 For Zieringer, Jerusalem is also a vivid vision of a more humane world.

 Prof. Dr. Sigrid Jacobeit, patron Batsheva Dagan and Thomas Zieringer

 Shoah survivor: "Touched to be here"